NYPL/discovery-sandbox/DEPLOYMENT.md

 * EB CLI

 ### Repo Branches
-We use four branches for deployment: `dev-eb-deploy`, `development`, `qa`, `master`.
+We use three branches for deployment: `development`, `qa`, `master`.

-- `dev-eb-deploy`: Special pre-merge development branch for deploying features before PR merge.
-Manually deployed to `discovery-ui-development` (dev-discovery.nypl.org).
-This lacks a cert config, allowing it to be deployed to discovery-ui-development.
 - `development`: This branch is the target of all PRs and thus contains all approved features.
+Automatically deployed to `discovery-ui-develpoment` (dev-discovery.nypl.org)
 - `qa`: Automatically deployed to `discovery-ui-qa` (qa-discovery.nypl.org)
 - `master`: Our "production" branch.
 Automatically deployed to `discovery-ui-production` (discovery.nypl.org)

 If we have a new feature to add, the suggested workflow is:
 - Create branch for new feature `git checkout -b new-feature` off the `development` branch.
 - Create Pull Request pointing to the `development` branch.
-- To test the branch on the development server, merge your feature branch to `dev-eb-deploy` -- `git checkout dev-eb-deploy`
+- To test the branch on the development server, follow the instructions below for deploying - Deploy to dev (see instructions under 'Deployment' below)
--- `git merge --no-ff new-feature`
-- Deploy to dev (see instructions under 'Deployment' below)
 - Once the Pull Request is accepted and merged into `development`, the `development` branch should be merged to `qa` and then `qa` should be merged to the `master` branch when ready.